DataDog/integrations-core/nginx_ingress_controller/README.md

 ## Overview

 This check monitors the kubernetes [NGINX Ingress Controller][1].
+This check is available for Agent > 6.9.

 ## Setup

 ### Installation

 The `nginx-ingress-controller` check is included in the [Datadog Agent][2] package, so you do not need to install anything else on your server.

 ### Configuration

 #### Metric collection

 1. Edit the `nginx_ingress_controller.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your NGINX ingress controller metrics.
 See the [sample nginx_ingress_controller.d/conf.yaml][2] for all available configuration options.

 2. [Restart the Agent][3].